Information for parents and carers who need to apply for a school place in the main admission round.

 Applying online is a secure way of ensuring your application reaches us.
 It provides you with a record of your application and you can change the details on your application form at any point before the closing date.

-For parents who live in Torbay, to apply online you need to register online and create a password.
+For parents who live in Torbay, to apply online you need to register at Apply for a school place - Torbay Council and create a password.
 This takes a few minutes and can be done any time from the opening date of the application period.
 The system is available 24 hours a day, 7 days a week.
 If you live outside Torbay you will need to go to the website of your home local authority.

 Applying online has several advantages; it speeds up the application process, gives you peace of mind that the form is not lost in the post, allows us to check the data more easily to minimise the likelihood of errors and reduces paperwork, postage costs and the amount of time spent on data entry.
 You will receive an email confirmation that your application has been submitted.
 There is no risk that your application will get lost.
 You will receive notification of the school allocated on the allocation day, as long as you check the email box when you apply.
 If you need help completing the online application form, call our admissions helpline on 01803 208908.